wuertele/Drupal-Deployer/README.txt

 faq' permission to create question and answer pairs which they want displayed on the 'faq' page.
 The 'faq' page is automatically generated from the FAQ nodes configured and the layout of this page can be modified on the settings page.
-Users will need the 'access content' permission to view the 'faq' page.
+Users will need the 'view faq' permission to view the 'faq' page.

 Configuration
 =============